docker/machine/docs/drivers/azure.md

 - `--azure-private-ip-address`: Specify a static private IP address for the machine.
 - `--azure-use-private-ip`: Use private IP address of the machine to connect.
 - `--azure-no-public-ip`: Do not create a public IP address for the machine.
+- `--azure-static-public-ip`: Assign a static public IP address to the machine.
 - `--azure-docker-port`: Port number for Docker engine [$AZURE_DOCKER_PORT]
 - `--azure-environment`: Azure environment (e.g. `AzurePublicCloud`, `AzureChinaCloud`).